Monday, August 24, 2020

 With Dima's help, Zofia returns to her family's apartment in Sosnowiec, their real home before the Nazis forced all six of them into an apartment in the Jewish ghetto.
 While Dima goes to report in to his superiors, Zofia walks to her family's home on Mariacka Street.
 She finds their apartment empty, no furniture and no Abek.
 A neighbour, Pani Wojcik tells Zofia she hasn't seen him.
 In a closet, Zofia finds a hope chest filled with clothing they couldn't take with them when they were forced to leave home and into the ghetto.
 In it she finds her mother's wedding dress along with clothing that Zofia had made for her brother or aunt.
 In her brother's jacket, she had sewed in the story of their family in the form of the alphabet.
 "A is for Abek.
 B is for Baba Rose.
 C is for Chomicki & Lederman, the factory we own, and Dis for Dekerta, the street we attend synagogue on,....H is for our mother, Helena; M is for Aunt Maja; Z is for Zofia."

 Dima arrives at the apartment telling Zofia that he has invited his Commander for dinner.
 When Zofia goes to the bakery to buy bread, she meets a friend, Gosia who survived the war in hiding.
-Gosia tries to help Zofia in finding her brother by asking Salomon Prager who survived and who may have seen Abek.
+Gosia tries to help Zofia locate her brother by asking Salomon Prager who survived and who may have seen Abek.
 Dima, Commander Kuznetsov, and Gosia have dinner at Zofia's apartment.
 During the dinner Zofia learns that Abek may have been transferred to either Bergen-Belsen or Dachau which are near Munich.
 She also learns that Dima has learned that Abek is not at Bergen-Belsen but he doesn't know about Dachau or Birkenau.
 Zofia is told that if Abek was evacuated from Birkenau he is likely to be in a refugee camp called Foehrenwald near Munich.
 When Dima comes to stay overnight in order to protect Zofia, she quietly leaves after he falls asleep and takes a train from Silesia to Germany.

 So begins Zofia's hunt for her brother.
 It will take her deep into Germany to a displaced persons camp in Munich where Zofia will finally confront her past so she can face the future.